devmeng/skinlib.release/README.md

 **Step.4.** After that, you can call a function called **"loadSkin"** in SkinManager for loading skin.

-**Annotation:** ① project had config the attribute set for skin in need.
+**Annotation:** ①project had configured the attribute set for skin in need.

 ```kotlin
 val attributeList = mutableListOf(